Alumni stories: Abdulrahim’s engineering journey

 How did studying abroad prepare you with the skills you need in the world of work?

-It helped me tremendously as I’m now working in a large multinational company.
+It helped me tremendously as I’m now working for a large multinational company.

 Learning how to interact with different personalities, and people from different walks of life and cultures is imperative.